aws/aws-sdk-js-v3/README.md

 ## New API Documentation

-We are excited to announce the [developer preview](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/preview/) of our new API documentation for AWS SDK for JavaScript v3.
-Please follow instructions on the landing page to leave us your feedback.
+We are excited to announce the availability of our new API documentation for AWS SDK for JavaScript v3.
+You can now access the [updated documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) to explore the new features and improvements.
+We welcome you to open a new [documentation issue](https://github.com/aws/aws-sdk-js-v3/issues/new/choose) if you have any suggestions or encounter any issues.

 # AWS SDK for JavaScript v3